 Juicing for Gut Health

 Juicing may also benefit the gut microbiome.
 In 2017, a team at the UCLA medical school took 20 healthy adult volunteers and gave them nothing but vegetable and fruit juice for three days, after which they followed their regular diets for two weeks.
 At the end of the study, there was a significant increase in the populations of “good” gut bacteria, including the ones associated with weight loss, increased vasodilation (opening of blood vessels) through nitric oxide production, and reduced free radical production from blood lipids.
 A triple win, from just three days of juicing!

 There’s some evidence that plant-rich smoothies may help reduce inflammation associated with autoimmune diseases.
 One pilot study that’s currently underway is including a morning smoothie as part of a protocol to decrease pain and joint swelling in people with rheumatoid arthritis.

-Pros & Cons of Blenders & Smoothies
+Pros and Cons of Blenders and Smoothies

 So far we haven’t really differentiated between blenders vs juicers and blending vs juicing.
 In fact, they’re both quite different.
 Let’s look at the pluses and minuses of blenders and blending first.

 Both juicing and blending take a food and pulverize it.
 Juicers separate the juice from the pulp, so the pulp can be discarded.
 But blenders make use of everything.
 And that can be a good thing because the main component of the pulp that juicers discard is fiber.
 Blended fruits and vegetables retain all their fiber, a key nutrient for healthy digestion and chronic disease prevention.
 Fiber is precious, especially considering that fewer than 5% of all Americans consume the recommended daily amounts of fiber.